 This long holiday weekend began on an almost cool Wednesday afternoon, May 24, 2017.
 Thursday and Friday was also cool but warming up.
-By Friday afternoon we had:
+By Friday afternoon:

 - Mary weeded the front beds while Tom installed the new mower deck belt and ignition switch on the JD Lawn Tractor, greased the blade arbor shafts and adjusted the mower deck level;